 The following objectives are pursued:

-Not so long ago Tawergha was a traditional Libyan village located at a green oasis near the city of Misrata.
+Tawergha is a traditional Libyan village located at a green oasis near the city of Misrata.

-Even today in the refugee camps the population of Tawergha are easy targets and fair game.
-The rebels and militia members have no problem with entering the camps while randomly shooting people without sparing the lives of women and children or the elderly and then abduct boys and men for torture.
+In the refugee camps the population of Tawergha where easy targets and fair game.
+The militia members from Misrata have no problem with entering the camps while randomly shooting people without sparing the lives of women and children or the elderly and then abduct boys and men for torture.

-We can't understand and will not tolerate that these people have been suffering for many years without hope of returning home.
+We can't understand and will not tolerate that the families from Tawergha have been suffering for many years without hope of returning home.

 The youth is the future backbone of a society and the youth organization for Tawergha was established for the boys and girls from Tawergha to benefit from advances in Libya so that they can contribute to the rebuilding of their village and country.